smanog/proj1_cs202_sp25/README.md

 For each function below, you must:
 1. **Write your tests first** in a file called `test_student.py`
 2. Write at least **1 test per function**
+  - For example: self.assertAlmostEqual(actual, expected, places=4)
-3. Confirm your test(s) pass before continuing
+4. Confirm your test(s) pass before continuing

 > Your code will be evaluated using **hidden test cases**, so feel confident that your implementation handles **edge cases, invalid input, and boundary conditions**.